 *Targets are based on a five-year rolling average.

-High injury networks (HINs) are one of many strategies for local agencies to begin addressing traffic fatalities and serious injuries.
+High injury networks (HINs) are one of many strategies local agencies can use to begin addressing traffic fatalities and serious injuries.
 HINs identify stretches of roadways where the highest concentrations of collisions resulting in fatal or serious injuries occur on the transportation network.

-Local jurisdictions in California may be even more interested in developing their own High Injury Network due to the adoption of Assembly Bill 43 (AB43), which will permit agencies with designated safety corridors (e.g., High Injury Networks) to lower speeds on those roads.
+Local jurisdictions in California may be even more interested in developing their own high injury network due to the adoption of Assembly Bill 43, which will permit agencies with designated safety corridors (e.g., high injury networks) to lower speeds on those roads.
 The High Injury Network page of the SoCal Transportation Safety Resource Hub features several resources:

-To learn more about where collisions are occurring throughout Southern California, visit the High Injury Network page of the SoCal Transportation Safety Resource Hub.
+To learn more about where collisions occur throughout Southern California, visit the High Injury Network page of the SoCal Transportation Safety Resource Hub.